sbabic/swupdate/doc/source/overview.rst

 What about upgrading the Boot loader ?
 --------------------------------------

 Updating the boot loader is in most cases a one-way process.
-On most SOCs, there is no possibility to have multiple copies of the boot loader, and when U-Boot is broken, the board does not simply boot.
+On most SOCs, there is no possibility to have multiple copies of the boot loader, and when boot loader is broken, the board does not simply boot.

 Some SOCs allow to have multiple copies of the boot loader.
 But again, there is no general solution for this because it